ajohn-wick/deepf1-ai-engineer/README.md

 > [!NOTE]
 > Make sure to replace `[AWS_ACCOUNT_ID] [AWS_REGION] [AWS_PROFILE_NAME](optional)` with your own AWS account Id and the AWS region targeted for your deployment.

-This will provision all AWS backend resources (Amazon Bedrock, Amazon S3, AWS Lambda) and build the search index (Amazon OpenSearch Serverless) based on the files found in the `./data` folder.
+This will provision all AWS backend resources (Amazon Bedrock, Amazon S3, AWS Lambda) and build the search index (Amazon OpenSearch Serverless) based on the files found in the `./data` subfolder.

 When prompted if you want to deploy these changes, enter `y`.
 The deployment process will take few minutes.